Tired of feeling frustrated every time you check your online dating sites and apps?

 - Non-posed social/group shot

-Use this list as a guideline, and don’t worry if you don’t have all 7.
+Use this list as a guideline, and don’t worry if you don’t have all 6.
 You want to look great in all of your photos, so don’t choose a poor one just so you can check it off the list.

 For the best results, channel your inner geek and assign each photo a point based on where your friends ranked it.
 So if you have 10 photos, the best photo would get 1 point, and the worst 10 points.

 Do this for each friend’s ranking, then add up all the points for each picture.
 Use the photos that scored the lowest number of points.